Deltaximity/TAKi/README.md

 # TAKi
- A Multi-tool productivity web application
+ TAKi is a Multi-tool productivity web application